 Costa Rica has long been a desired destination for birding enthusiasts, biology buffs, natural historians and nature lovers of all types.
-Manuel Antonio National Park is famous for its practically tame wild monkeys.
-You can also see fantastic jungle creatures on the Osa Peninsula, in Tortuguero and other more remote regions.
+Manuel Antonio National Park is one of several popular famous for its practically tame wild monkeys.
+You can also see fantastic jungle creatures on the Osa Peninsula, at Tortuguero National Park and other more remote regions.
 Scarlet macaws, marine turtles, hummingbirds, sloths, leaf-cutter ants, quetzals, toads, frogs, monkeys, crocodiles, toucans, bats, iguanas – the list of wildlife one can see here seems endless.

 There are over 500,000 species of animals, and more are being discovered all the time.
 Costa Rica is home to 6% of the Earth’s species on just .03% of the Earths land, making it the most biologically diverse place on Earth per square mile!
 No wonder Costa Rica is considered to be one of the most “biologically intense” places on earth, particularly in the Osa Peninsula.
 If you love wildlife, be sure to take a guided tour of one of Costa Rica’s National Parks.

 Intra-country flights within Costa Rica baggage restrictions vary from carrier to carrier.
 However, most domestic Flights in Costa Rica only allow a 25-pound baggage limit per person.
 In fact, before some flights, they will weigh you and your luggage to make sure they can handle the weight.
 For international flights, two bags to check and 1 to carry is the standard (usually with a 75 pound limit for each bag).
 Baggage fees vary widely depending on your carrier.